Cebu Monorail: Design

-The Cebu Monorail will be a fully-elevated monorail system comprising two lines, the Central Line and the Airport Line.
+The Cebu Monorail would be a fully-elevated monorail system comprising the Central Line and the Airport Line.
 It will be capable of handling up to 15,000 per direction per hour.
 The maximum speed in the system will be 80 km/h.

 Lines

 Central Line

-The Central Line will be 17.7 km long and will have 14 stations.
+The Central Line would be 17.7 km long and will have 14 stations.
 It will connect downtown Cebu City with Talisay.
 There will also be a connection with the Airport Line somewhere in Cebu City.
 So far, stations from these areas have been allotted: Talisay, Bulacao, Cebu South Bus Terminal, Kamputhaw, Mabolo and Kasambagan.

 Airport Line

-The Airport Line will be 9.3 km long and will have 6 stations connecting Cebu City with Mactan.
+The Airport Line will be 9.3 km long and will have six stations connecting Cebu City with Mactan.
 Its depot will be located near Mactan–Cebu International Airport.
-None of the stations have been named asides from one located in the vicinity of the airport.
+None of the stations have been named besides one located in the vicinity of the airport.

 Extensions

 There will be an extension of the Central Line to Linao in Talisay City and to Liloan via Mandaue.